 Obviously, my relationship didn’t last, but we did have a good time on that trip, followed by bad times.
 Isn’t that how it always is?
 I’ve had many memorable relationships and flings in my 26 years, and after this one, I randomly had a fling (fling, not relationship) with a minor Canadian celebrity, who if I give any detail about (well, maybe a hint: his employer is one of the major Canadian broadcasters), you’ll know who it is, so I won’t, because he’s a nice guy.
 The remaining flings and relationships I’ve had, the boys/men (there’s a difference, can I get a heck ya, ladies?) have been fine.
 Nothing out of the ordinary.
 Nothing epic.
 My current relationship status will be kept a secret, as I want you all to find me mysterious and interesting twenty years from now.
 Anywho, back to salad talk.

 Before I get too out of control and drop any more names, I’ll get to the question I’m sure you’re all asking: just how good was the Salad Niçoise in France?
 Well, I’m here to tell you that it was really, really good.
 I’ve eaten Salad Niçoise in Monaco, Paris, Italy, Canada, and the US.
 I’ve eaten it on a train.
 I’ve eaten it on a plane.
 And I’ve even eaten it at Disneyland Paris (not even joking, my dad took me, my brother, and my sister to Euro Disney in 2007).
-The point is, I’ve eaten a lot of Salad Niçoise.
-I truly enjoy it.
-Clearly I needed to create a vegan variation for myself, because I can’t go through life without it.
-And I think I’ve done just that.
+The point is, I’ve eaten a lot of Salad Niçoise and I need it in my life.

 Vegan Salad Niçoise with Kalamata Dill Dressing